Language-Research-Technology/ldaca-website/content/resources/user-guides/crate-o/convert-spreadsheet/index.md

 | name   | Data entry | The name of the organisation.                                                                        |

 <br>
 ### Licenses

-A license for a {{< glossary_link display="collection" id="collection" >}} establishes the conditions for who can access, share and reuse the data, and other conditions as required.
+A license for a <GlossaryLink display="collection" id="collection" /> establishes the conditions for who can access, share and reuse the data, and other conditions as required.
 It is a legal arrangement between the creator of the data and the end-user specifying what users can do with the data.

 | Column              | Type       | Description                                                                                                                                                                                                                                                                                                                                            |
 | ------------------- | ---------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |